 Link Option Action [Link After Previous Cue] The cue fires when the previous cue has finished its delay in and fade in times.
-A Link Offset can b set to add a delay between the previous cue finishing and this cue firing.
+A Link Offset can be set to add a delay between the previous cue finishing and this cue firing.
 The offset can be given as a time in seconds, or as a percentage of the fade time of the previous cue.
 [Link With Previous Cue] The cue fires at the same time as the previous cue fires.
-A Link Offset can be set to add a delay between the previous cue firing and this cue firing, set either in seconds or as a percentage of the fade time of the previous cue.
+A Link Offset can be set to add a delay between the previous cue.

+the fade time of the previous cue.